liberland/Constitution/Liberland-constitution.md

 * **§II.15.** No law shall prohibit video and/or audio recording of any agent of the Public Administration in public space and whilst on duty.
 * **§II.16.** No law shall oblige any person to acquire any form of insurance and/or pension scheme, nor shall it provide any incentive in that respect.
 * **§II.17.** No law shall allow the Public Administration to assign a number to any citizen, nor shall he or she be required to procure, carry, or otherwise maintain identification materials of any form without his or her express and informed consent unless upon conviction in a court of law and for the duration of the sentence only; no person shall be compelled to identify themselves to any agent of the Public Administration, otherwise upon arrest for a period not exceeding twenty-four hours or pursuant to a Warrant; any and all data collected by the Public Administration shall be used only for the direct and necessary purposes for which it was originally collected, and shall be kept confidential and shared only with the express and informed consent of the rightful owner or pursuant to a court order or otherwise in accordance with the provisions of this Constitution.
+* **§II.17.** No law shall allow any agent of the Public Administration shall operate undercover without a Warrant; no agent of the Public Administration operating undercover shall pursue incriminating evidence through any method of entrapment, nor shall any agent of the Public Administration act outside of their specified mission unless to protect themselves or others in direct threat; all actions by any agent of the Public Administration operating undercover shall be scrutinized in any court proceedings which include any evidence collected from an agent operating undercover, unless said agent is still legally operating undercover pursuant to a related Warrant.

 ### Article III: Individual Rights